No surprises, peace of mind

 - Year 11 Wellbeing Conference – a focus on how to handle the academic and social pressures students in this year group may be starting to face

-- Year 12 Leadership Day – a conference and workshops where Year 12 students learn about leadership and have the opportunity to think about the type of leader they wish to become
+- Years 9–13 Year Group Leadership Development Programmes – they will consist of conferences and workshops where students learn about leadership and have the opportunity to think about the type of leader they wish to become

 - Mandatory additional costs (not included in the fees)

 - Whole school photo (every five years)